-Our electronic resources page has an extensive list of resources, including those offering remote access such as Bloomsbury Professional, Lexis PSL and PLI+.
-If you do not already have a login for these resources, get in touch with the library for login details, providing your membership number and call year.
+Our electronic resources page has an extensive list of resources, including those offering remote access such as PLI+.
+If you do not already have a login for remotely available resources, get in touch with the library for login details, providing your membership number and call year.

 The library catalogue is accessible at any time of day and can be used to search the collections of all Inn libraries as well as find resources that are available across multiple platforms, as well as ebooks available through Bloomsbury Professional

-Links for Lawyers has an extensive list of links to free legal websites as a signpost for barristers, pupils and students conducting electronic resource
+Links for Lawyers has an extensive list of links to free legal websites as a signpost for barristers, pupils and students conducting research.

 Lexis is offering barristers seven day trial access to materials comprising UK legislation, over 700,000 cases and key reference sources such as the Encyclopaedia of Forms and Precedents and Atkin’s Court Forms.
 The database also includes Halsbury’s Laws, the Butterworths and Tolley’s handbooks, and keys texts such as Laddie, Prescott and Vitoria: The Modern Law of Copyright, Cook on Costs and Hill and Redman’s Law of Landlord and Tenant.